piotrmurach/loaf/README.md

 Assume `ancestors` method is defined inside the controller.

+You can access an array of the names pushed into the breadcrumb trail, in order of addition, with controller method `breadcrumb_names`.
+This can be handy for generating meaningful page titles from breadcrumb data.

 #### 2.1.2 view

 **Loaf** adds `breadcrumb` helper also to the views.
 Together with controller breadcrumbs, the view breadcrumbs are appended as the last in breadcrumb trail.
 For instance, to specify view breadcrumb do: